 Wargamers are often misunderstood by non-wargamers (and even by fellow wargamers), because most people regard games as somehow different from books and movies, even though games, books, and movies can all be sources of education, entertainment, and emotion.
 Wargamers are not warmongers.
 Wargames come in many flavors.
 Ancient games like Chess and Go are, at heart, war games—emphasizing maneuver, control of territory, and capture or destruction of the enemy.
 Some wargames—like Star Fleet Battles, which takes place in a variant Star Trek universe—have no basis in reality.

 Playing games is a form of competition.
 Competition is a form of conflict.
 Therefore, it is natural that war is a theme for many games, including ostensibly abstract games like Chess and Go.
-However, many wargames are just as much historical studies and simulations as they are games.
+Many wargames, however, are just as much historical studies and simulations as they are games.
 People play wargames for the competition, for the social interaction, to learn about history, to supplement through simulation what they read in books, and even because they like looking at the pretty maps.

 Wargames not only give you insight into history and strategy, but also they teach you about resource management, logistics, risk assessment, and situation analysis.
 Until so-called Eurogames or German games became popular in the mid-90's, wargames were the principal games that provided these added dimensions.
 The lessons learned through game play apply to real life, as Major League Baseball pitcher Curt Schilling—President of Multi-Man Publishing and avid ASL player—has attested.
 Ultimately, people play wargames for education and entertainment, but that does not mean they think war is fun.